Assesa44/Assesa44/README.md

 - Cleaned the data, ran sentiment analysis, and visualized consumer insights using Power BI.

 💧 *[Tanzania_Well_Functionality_Prediction](https://github.com/Assesa44/Tanzania-Wells-Functionality-Prediction.git)*
--Built a classificaton model to predict whether a water point (well) is functional, not functional or needs repair.
+- Built a classificaton model to predict whether a water point (well) is functional, not functional or needs repair.
 - Includes EDA, feature engineering, and thoughtful storytelling.
 - Visualized key drivers of well failure for actionable insights.